 The most important parts of your pool circulation pump are as follows:

 As your pool pumps continue to provide the force for your filtration systems, they will wear internally.
 This wear and tear on your filter pumps, depend on a couple things.
 They are as follows:

 Primarily your swimming pool filter pump is a part of your swimming pool care and maintenance.
 It is responsible for providing you with clear water through proper circulation and filtration to your pool and spa.

 Typically the power consumption of a pool pump, ranges from 500 watts to 2000 kilowatts.
 During the winter months, swimming pool pumps are usually operated for a period of four (4) hours per day.
 Ordinarily, this is done while the your pool is closed.

-Then again during the summer months, pool filter pumps usually run for a 24 hour period.
+Then again during the summer months, pool filter pumps usually run for eight (8) to 24 hours.
 Most swimming pool and spa owners try to save on the cost of their electrical energy consumption.
 They accomplish this by using electronic controlling devices.
 These electronic devices are installed in the control circuit of the swimming pool pump.

 These are usually digital time clocks.
 Some manufacturers have variable frequency drives (VFDs) that power up and power down the motor of the pump.
 When you are able to vary the speed of a pump, you can cause a reduction in the amount of power that it consumes.

 This will allow you to set your pool filter pumps to come on at a certain time and go off at a certain time.
 The set time can be anywhere from 6 to 12 hours at a time during the summertime.
 In Europe, manufacturers have re-designed centrifugal pool pumps with a smaller motor that have heavier windings.

-This particular design allows the motor to consume less energy and still be able to drive a pool pump with a larger impeller.
+This particular design allows the motor to consume less energy and still be able to drive a swimming pool pump with a larger impeller.